heig-vd-dai-course/heig-vd-dai-course/01-slides-introduction-and-course-organization/README.md

 TODO

-## What to expect to learn from this course?
+## What to expect to learn from this course

 <!-- _class: lead -->